Force over Distance: Faster than Light

 Matt isn’t sure what to make of that, and he never has been.

 Rush is just a guy.
-Complicated as hell, sure, but just a guy, all the same.
+Complicated as heck, sure, but just a guy, all the same.
 In fact, he’s a little like Greer, who the colonel has one heck of a soft spot for.
 Greer is tough, hotheaded, quick to laugh, quick to pick up responsibility, quick to take offense, quick to set aside differences for the sake of a mission, just as quick to pick them back up.
 Quick.
 In general.

 And the reason is, at the end of the day, pretty simple.
+They’ve become a family.
+A real one.
+A strong one.

-Matt’s grown so close to Eli over the past year that he doesn’t see how another mutiny could happen.
+Matt’s grown so close to Eli over the past year he doesn’t see how another mutiny could happen.
 He and Eli wouldn’t let it.
 No way.
 Eli’s become Rush’s number two.
 Matt is Young’s number two.

 It’ll be fine.